RawDenim

 To receive these writings directly in your inbox.
 Subscribe here.

-My Momotaro Jeans.
+My new and old Momotaro Jeans.
 5 days/cardboard on the left.
 5 years/comfort on the right

 Product Takeaways: Lessons in Commitment

-Raw denim requires dedication from all parties involved in the economic transaction – the craftsman, the consumers, and the capital all need a unique form of patience.
-What made this the rare market to embrace patience?
-I believe it was a strict focus on innovation around quality, not innovation around efficiency.
+Raw denim requires dedication from all parties.
+The craftsman, the consumers, and the capital each need a unique form of patience.
+What made this the rare market to embrace delayed gratification?
+I believe it was a strict focus on innovating quality, not innovating efficiency.

 A brief history of denim

-Now if you like saying “it’s always better to sell shovels”, may I offer denim as an interchangeable tagline.
+If you like saying “it’s always better to sell picks and shovels”, may I offer denim as an interchangeable tagline.
 Back in the 1800s US Gold Rush, tailor Jacob Davis and Levis Strauss (yes, that Levis Strauss) identified a need for a more durable work pant.
-A patent and production led to what we know today as “jeans”.
+A patent and some production led to what we know today as “jeans”.
 Pour one out for Jacob Davis and his lost legacy.

 Levis from the 1880s found in an abandoned New Mexico mine.
 They sold at auction $80,000.

 1. Materials: Long-staple cotton sourced from the likes of Zimbabwe, Australia, and the US.
-The finest threads ensure durability and unique texture.
+The finest cotton threads ensure durability and a unique texture.

-2. Process: Natural indigo, 5-10x the cost of synthetic indigo, is used for dyeing by hand.
-This dyeing can take months.
+2. Process: Natural indigo, 5-10x the cost of synthetic indigo, which is dyed into the cotton by hand.
+For “luxury denim”, dyeing a pair can take months.

 A rule of thumb is 500-1,000 wears of Japanese Raw Denim before they need some repair.
-In college I was tearing through jeans in a semester.
+In college, I was tearing through jeans in a semester.
 To me, you can expect 5x-10x the durability for 5x-10x the price.
 How should you interpret that?
-A linear relationship between cost and quality is different from luxury products.
+Traditional luxury products cost substantially more than the increase in quality.
+I don’t consider “raw denim” to be in the luxury category today – but the linear relationship between cost and quality attracts both premium buyers and luxury buyers.

 Source: Heddel’s showing Pure Blue Japan jeans 1-day vs. 1-year.